Helmholtz's inverse problem of the discrete calculus of variations: Formulation of the discrete version of the Helmholtz's problem for second order finite differences equations

-Let $\RN_0 := \{ \W \in \RN, \; W_0 = W_N = 0\}$ denote the set of \textit{discrete variations}.
-Then, $\Q \in \RN$ is said to be a \textit{discrete critical point} of $\LL^{\T}$ if for any discrete variation $\W$, we have $D\LL^{\T} (\Q)(\W)=0$. \end{definition} A discrete calculus of variations allows to characterize the discrete critical points of $\LL^{\T}$: \begin{theorem} Let $(L_-,L_+)$ be a couple of Lagrangian and $\T \in \TT$.
-Let $\LL^{\T}$ be the discrete Lagrangian functional associated.
-Then, $\Q \in \RN$ is a discrete critical point of $\LL^{\T}$ if and only if $\Q$ is solution of the following second order discrete Euler-Lagrange equation:
+\begin{theorem} Let $(L_-,L_+)$ be a couple of Lagrangians and $\T \in \TT$.
+Let $\LL^{\T}$ be the associated discrete Lagrangian functional.
+Then, $\Q \in \RN$ is a discrete critical point of $\LL^{\T}$ if and only if $\Q$ is a solution of the second order discrete Euler-Lagrange equation given by :